-As already noted, the transaction times on the Ulan line are high, which is largely to do with the way coded track circuits communicate using the rail.
-Analysis undertaken in 2014 concluded that it was likely that 2.6 minutes could be saved at Kerrabee and 2.0 minutes at each of Bearami, Murrumbo and Bylong by a redesign of the communications logic.
+As already noted, the transaction times on the Ulan line are high, which is largely to do with the coded track circuits.
+Analysis undertaken in 2014 concluded that it was likely that 2.6 minutes could be saved at Kerrabee and 2.0 minutes at each of Bearami, Murrumbo and Bylong.
 These four loops are the ends of the two capacity limiting sections and it is assumed that there is a strong business case for the logic for these loops to be modified, as a minimum.
-For the higher volume scenarios this is particularly important for Bylong-Murrumbo in conjunction with reduced purge time.
+For the higher volume scenarios this is